schalksnyman/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/01 aws.md

 The library exposes a couple of configuration and client classes allowing to interact with a subset of AWS services in the context of k6 load test scripts:
 - [S3Client](/javascript-api/jslib/aws/s3client): a class to list S3 buckets and the objects they contain, as well as uploading, downloading and deleting objects from them.
 - [SecretsManagerClient](/javascript-api/jslib/aws/secretsmanagerclient): a class to list, get, create, update, and delete secrets from the AWS secrets manager service.
+- [KinesisClient](/javascript-api/jslib/aws/kinesisclient): a class to manage streams, records, and shards from the AWS Kinesis service.
 - [KMSClient](/javascript-api/jslib/aws/kmsclient): a class to list and generate keys from the AWS Key Management Service.
 - [SystemsManagerClient](/javascript-api/jslib/aws/systemsmanagerclient): a class to fetch parameters from the AWS Systems Manager Service.
 - [SQSClient](/javascript-api/jslib/aws/sqsclient): a class to list and send messages to SQS queues.